warp-ds/tech-docs/docs/getting-started/developers/index.md

 ------
 #### Configuration and setup
-When setting up Warp in your project, you can choose to create an `uno.config` file, or you can include the uno configuration settings directly in the build tool.
+When setting up Warp in your project, you can choose to create an `uno.config` file, or you can include the UnoCSS configuration settings directly in the build tool.
 Below, the two different alternatives are described.

 - **Alternative 1: Add a uno.config file**